 POL - Political Science

+POL 111 - Careers in Politics and Public Policy (1)

+Students learn about a variety of potential careers in politics, policy, and public affairs, including opportunities for graduate study.
+Students will develop career plans, resumes, cover letters, and interview skills.

+Prerequisite: FYW 100, FYW 100H, or FYW 100P (or completion of the college writing requirement) and completion of at least 15 college credits.

+Offered: Annually.

 POL 202 - American Government (4)

 The institutions and principles of American national government are examined.
 Topics include the constitutional foundation, federalism, political parties, Congress, the presidency, the Supreme Court, and civil rights.